jfecher/ante/README.md

 docker run -it ante
 ```

-At this point you can install an editor and use the compiler/REPL (in /home/ante/ante) to write some code and run it.
+At this point, you can install an editor and use the compiler/REPL (in /home/ante/ante) to write some code and run it.